wxyz-abcd/node-haxball/README.md

 - `OperationType`: Different types of operations that are being used by Haxball.
 Should be used to understand what kind of message we are dealing with inside callback `onOperationReceived`.
 - `VariableType`: Different types of variables that can be defined in a Plugin or a Renderer with its corresponding `defineVariable` function.
 Should be used in a GUI environment.
 - `ConnectionState`: Different connection state values.
-Should be used while joining a room using `Room.join`.
+Should be used to understand the state of connection while joining a room using `Room.join`.
 - `AllowFlags`: These flags allow us to understand whether a plugin or a roomConfig is able to work correctly while joining or creating a room.
 Especially useful in a GUI environment.
+- `Direction`: These values help understand the direction of a movement for an axis.
+Only designed for room.keyState function to combine seperate directions for x and y axis to generate the value of the key to press.
+- `CollisionFlags`: These flags are used internally in Haxball's physics engine to decide whether collision check should happen or not.
+Useful while creating a map editor GUI.
+- `CameraFollow`: These values help understand whether the camera will follow the player or not.
+This is only used as a variable in all stadiums.
+- `BackgroundType`: This is the type of the variable in a stadium that defines its background texture type.
+- `GamePlayState`: This type lets us understand the actual state of the game.
+This type only exists in a GameState object.
 - `Language`: Methods for global language handling.
 (Look inside `src/defaultLanguage.js` for usage example.)
-  - `add(abbr, errorsMap, rendererTextMap)`: Adds a new language with given properties. `abbr` is auto-transformed into upper-case. `errorsMap` must be an `object` that has a description function for each error code where each function returns a string. `rendererTextMap` must be an `object` that maps each `rendererTextIndex` to a `string` value. throws error while trying to add an already-existing language.
+  - `add(abbr, errorsTextMap, connectionStateTextMap, rendererTextMap)`: Adds a new language with given properties. `abbr` is auto-transformed into upper-case. `errorsTextMap` must be an `object` that has a description function for each error code where each function returns a string. `connectionStateTextMap` must be an `object` that maps each `connectionState` to a `string` value. `rendererTextMap` must be an `object` that maps each `rendererTextIndex` to a `string` value. throws error while trying to add an already-existing language.
   - `remove(abbr)`: Removes the language with given abbreviation(`abbr`). `abbr` is auto-transformed into upper-case. throws error while trying to remove a non-existent or current language.
   - `current`: This is the abbreviation of the current language.
 Defaults to `'GB'`.
 It is possible to change the language of the whole API by changing this value directly; throws error if language does not exist.
   - `currentData`: read-only.
-Returns all name mappings for the current language, namely `errorsMap` and `rendererTextMap` that are already described in `Language.add` above.
+Returns all name mappings for the current language, namely `errorsTextMap` and `rendererTextMap` that are already described in `Language.add` above.
   - `indices`: read-only.
 Returns the global name-to-integer mappings that shortly describe the language string.
+    - `ConnectionState`: Name-to-integer mapping that shortly describes the connection state codes that occur while trying to join a room.
+Note that this is the same object as the global `ConnectionState` object.
     - `ErrorCodes`: Name-to-integer mapping that shortly describes the error codes used in `HBError` class.
-Note that this is the same object as `Error.ErrorCodes`.
+Note that this is the same object as `Errors.ErrorCodes`.
     - `RendererTextIndices`: Name-to-integer mapping that shortly describes the default renderer's language text indices used inside the current default renderers.

 - `Errors`: Global error handling objects.